Skrumble/voxbone-provisioning-node/README.md

 # Voxbone Provisioning Node Api
-The Voxbone Provisioning Node module will allow you to interface with Voxbone proviioning api
+The Voxbone Provisioning Node module will allow you to interface with Voxbone provioning api

 ## Instalation
 To install the Voxbone Provisioning node module and its dependencies run the following command: